alexjbuck/alexjbuck.com/content/blog/us-air-force-bravo-01-hackathon.md

 # Wrap up

 I would definitely attend an event like this again.
 We were warned at the beginning that the first day or so would be awkward.
-It was, it still felt wrong, but teams still got to a good place by the end.
+It was.
+It still felt wrong, but teams got to a good place by the end of the week.
 Maybe that's just how these things work.
+I think Stuart Wagner and the USAF team supporting BRAVO Hackathon will take some of the lessons observed here and the next iteration will be even more successful.

+The real highlight was that I met a lot of really great people from other parts of the DoD, many of which I will keep in contact with going forward.